Robust Data-Driven Predictive Control using Reachability Analysis: Introduction

 \section{Introduction}

-Model predictive control (MPC) is a well-established control method that can handle input and state constraints.
+Model predictive control (MPC) is a well-established control method that can handle input and state constraints \citep{conf:mpcbook}.
 It optimizes the control performance for a given cost function over the system's predicted evolution.
 In order to implement traditional MPC, a model of the system is thus required.
-System identification and accurate modeling can be very costly for complex systems, such as robotics applications, or even impossible, such as fluid dynamics.
+System identification and accurate modeling can be very costly for complex systems, such as robotics applications, or even impossible, such as fluid dynamics \tb{\citep{conf:deepc,conf:deepctherom}}.
 Learning-based approaches have therefore been investigated to learn a model from data.
 Most of these methods, however, are data-intensive and do not provide safety guarantees in general.
-Furthermore, while robust MPC is an active field of research, it is still hard to account for parametric model mismatch and process, or measurement noise \cite{robustMPC1,robustMPC2}.
+Furthermore, while robust MPC is an active field of research, it is still hard to account for parametric model mismatch and process, or measurement noise~\tb{\citep{robustMPC1}}.
 Therefore, this paper focuses on robust data-driven predictive control for unknown linear systems under measurement and process noise using reachability analysis.

 Many data-driven methods can be mentioned in relevance to our approach.
-One category employs behavioral system theory, which views a dynamic system by the subspace of the signal space in which the system's trajectories appear \cite{conf:willems,conf:deepc,conf:mpcguarantees,conf:newpersp}.
-Recent work has utilized the fundamental lemma \cite{conf:willems} in MPC \cite{conf:deepc}.
-Moreover, the authors in \cite{conf:mpcguarantees} provide data-driven MPC with stability and robustness guarantees.
-Also, data-driven feedback controllers and stabilization are discussed in \cite{conf:formulas,conf:nonexciting,conf:robust,conf:nonlinear1}.
-Recent developments in the data-driven direction include robust controller synthesis from noisy input-state trajectories \cite{conf:robustcontrol} and data-driven optimal control \cite{conf:optimalcont1,conf:optimalcont2}.
-Another category computes the set of possible models given the available data and then derives controller and system properties for the computed set \cite{conf:datadriven_reach,conf:data_Driven_Estimation,conf:firstset_dissipativity1,conf:dissipativity2}.
+One category employs \tb{the fundamental lemma}, which views a dynamical system by the subspace of the signal space in which the system's trajectories appear \citep{conf:willems,conf:deepc,conf:mpcguarantees,conf:newpersp}.
+Recent work has utilized the fundamental lemma \citep{conf:willems} in MPC~\citep{conf:deepc}.
+Moreover, the authors in \citep{conf:mpcguarantees} provide data-driven MPC with stability and robustness guarantees.
+Also, data-driven feedback controllers and stabilization are discussed in \citep{conf:formulas,conf:nonexciting,conf:robust,conf:nonlinear1}.
+Recent developments in the data-driven direction include robust controller synthesis from noisy input-state trajectories \citep{conf:robustcontrol} and data-driven optimal control \citep{conf:optimalcont1,conf:optimalcont2}.
+Another category computes the set of possible models given the available data and then derives controller and system properties for the computed set \citep{conf:datadriven_reach,conf:data_Driven_Estimation,conf:firstset_dissipativity1,conf:dissipativity2}.